file-format/Docs/en/3d/glb-to-fbx.md

   "draft" : "false",
   "toc" : true,
-  "title" : "Convert GLB to FBX online for FREE", "description":"Learn about GLB to FBX file format and convert FLB to FBX for FREE online.", "linktitle" : "GLB to FBX",
+  "title" : "Convert GLB to FBX online for FREE", "description":"Learn about GLB to FBX conversions and convert GLB to FBX for FREE online.", "linktitle" : "GLB to FBX",
   "menu" : {
     "docs" : {